Wilson Loops with Lagrangians: Large Spin OPE and Cusp Anomalous Dimension Dictionary

-By studying the Lagrangian correlation function via the conformal bootstrap, we translate all its properties to its OPE constituents: the three-point functions of two leading-twist spinning operators and the Lagrangian.
+By studying the Lagrangian correlation function via the conformal bootstrap, we translate all its properties to its OPE constituents: The three-point functions of two leading-twist spinning operators and the Lagrangian.
 At finite values of spin, we compute these structure constants at weak coupling and connect them, via conformal perturbation theory, to leading-twist anomalous dimensions.
-For large values of spin, we obtain their universal behavior in terms of a simple map with Wilson loop expectation values~\eqref{eqFDerivation}.
+For large values of spin, we find an exact inversion formula that leads to direct maps between the null-square correlator to the structure constant~\eqref{eqFDerivation}.
 Using conformal perturbation theory at large spin, we obtain an even simpler map between these structure constants and the cusp anomalous dimension~\eqref{eqCusptoB}.